anandwana001/android-interview/README.md

 ## Android
  - How does Garbage collection works?
  - What is a dangling pointer?
- - Explain the terms reference counting, mark and sweep?
  - Elaborate Memory Leak?
  - Explain fragment Lifecycle when it comes to ViewPager and sliding between different fragments.
  - Difference between FragmentStateAdapter and FragmentStatePagerAdapter.
  - Difference between Serializable and Parcelable?
 What are the disadvantages of Serializable?
  - How you could implement observable SharedPrefs or observable Databases i.e. Observe a certain key/table/query?
  - How does layout inflation work from xml tags to view reference in memory?
- - How would you go about implementing findViewById?
-Given 2 view references, how would you go about finding their ancestor view?
-Article](https://obvious.in/blog/deflating-the-layoutinflater-working-with-findviewbyid)
  - What is a Thread, Handler, Looper and Message Queue?
  - What are the different methods of concurrency on Android?
 Can you explain the difference between ExecutorService vs CachedThreadPool vs FixedThreadPool vs AsyncTasks vs HandlerThreads?
  - How does `ViewModel` instance provided to Activity and Fragment.
 How does `ViewModelProviderStore` decide when to retain the instance?
-  Ans : It uses <Key,Value> to hold onto viewmodel instance, these are removed when ViewModelStore#clear is called.
-  Tip : Look at the accessor of this method to understand how it is retain across configuration changes
  - How do you inspect and solve Jank issue? [here](https://developer.android.com/studio/profile/jank-detection) -

 ### Lifecycle
  - How to keep a video maintain playing state when we rotate screen?
  - How many callbacks in Fragmnets?